+47 51 95 80 00 info@workplacesafety.no

 An EC number (European Community number) is a chemical-specific identification number used in EU/EEA chemical registers and is linked to the REACH and CLP regulations.

-No, safety data sheets must be adapted to national legislation and, where applicable, regional requirements.
-Even within the EU/EEA, there may be differences between countries, for example relating to national exposure limits and additional provisions in occupational health and safety legislation.
-Norway and Sweden may therefore have different requirements for exposure limits and follow-up, even though the CLP Regulation applies across the EU/EEA.
+No, safety data sheets (SDS) must be adapted to national legislation and, where applicable, regional requirements.
+Even within shared regulatory frameworks, there may be differences between countries, for example in relation to national exposure limits and additional occupational health and safety provisions.